physicell-training/essentials/README.md

 The work can be done in a web browser or in PhysiCell Studio, and no background coding (or deep knowledge of biology) is required.

+Other PhysiCell online training courses can be found at https://PhysiCell.org/Training.html

 ## Pre-requisites
 * Background knowledge: Basic knowledge of biology, and concepts of mathematical functions.
 * Software setup: Web browser, or optional PhysiCell Studio Desktop